pia-foss/extension-chrome/docs/beta-release/process.md

 - Update CHANGELOG by clearing out all patch versions since last release version
 - Create a commit for this change with the commit message `{versionNumber} Beta Release`

+## Go to the Firefox Repo and follow the steps there
+- Update .env file
+- Update Translations
+- Update Version and ChangeLog
+- Generate a beta build for Firefox and info-firefox.json file

 ###  Create CRX file, ZIP file, and info.md files
 - `npm run beta`
 - `npm run beta:opera`

-###  Update info.md file in `./builds/info.md` and `./builds/info-opera.md`
-- Changelog should only include work since last beta release
-- Update the Date of Release to when the Beta should go out to the public

 ### Create master zip file with all generated files
-- `node script/chromeBetaMasterZip`
-- `node script/operaBetaMasterZip`
+- `node script/beta-release`
-- This should create a zip file with the ending `*-beta-release.zip` with all three files included.
+- This should create a zip file with the ending `*-beta-release.zip` with all six files included.

 ### Notify Web team to update the client portal
 - Send the master zip file to the web team through the #general-escalation channel
-- Slack message template: `@web Here's the files for Chrome v{versionNumber} Extension Beta Release`
+- Slack message template:
-- Slack message template: `@web Here's the files for Opera v{versionNumber} Extension Beta Release`
+  - `@web Here's the files for Chrome/Opera v{versionNumber} and Firefox v{FirefoxVersionNumber} Extension Beta Release`
 - Include the master zip file in the above slack message
 - clean up any files that aren't needed anymore

-## Chrome Zip File Contents:
+## Zip File Contents:
-- INFO.md
+- info.json
 - CRX File
-- ZIP File
+- ZIP File (Chrome)

-## Opera Zip File Contents:
-- INFO.md
-- CRX File
+- NEX File
-- ZIP File
+- ZIP File (Opera)
+- XPI File

 ## Beta/Release Git Branching Model